chengchengzhang/ISQA-3420/DFD Dictionary.md

 #Data Flow Diagram Dictionary
-Corporate Developer- Internal developer to the company <\br>
-File- File being sent to NIST for vulnerability scan Package- Package being sent to NIST for vulnerability scan Code scan- The process that organize files or packages being sent to NIST to be scanned for vulnerabilities
+Corporate Developer- Internal developer to the company \s\s File- File being sent to NIST for vulnerability scan Package- Package being sent to NIST for vulnerability scan Code scan- The process that organize files or packages being sent to NIST to be scanned for vulnerabilities